 Here, we seek to engender a better understanding of neural coding in the retina by using a novel generative model for dynamic texture synthesis.
-Our first contribution is to show that while the distribution of coefficients in natural images is stereotyped, it displays a distribution of sparseness parameters (see Figure~\ref{fig:retina_sparseness}).
+Our first contribution is to show that while the distribution of sparse coefficients in natural images is stereotyped, it displays a distribution of spatial sparseness parameters (see Figure~\ref{fig:retina_sparseness}-C).
 From that perspective, we motivate the generation of an optimal stimulation within a stationary Gaussian dynamic texture model.
 We base our model on a previously defined heuristic coined ``Motion Clouds''~\citep{Leon12}.
-Our second contribution is an efficient extension of this model which allows to parameterize the sparseness in the texture, for instance based on the measurements made on natural images.
-This formulation is important to provide a clear understanding of the effects of the model's parameters manipulated during neurophysiological experiments.
-Our third contribution in this paper is to demonstrate an effect of this sparseness on the spike pattern of retinal ganglion cells from a rodent, the \emph{Octodon degus} as recorded \emph{ex vivo} on an electrode grid.
-Our last contribution is to quantify the efficiency of the neural coding in these recordings and to show that the code is more reliable with a given sparseness level rather than with dense stimuli.
-These contributions shows that overall, the processing in the retina may be optimized to match the sparseness encountered in natural scenes.
-Beyond the contribution to the understanding of the neural code underlying image representation, this may have long ranging applications, for instance for the optimal parameterization of stimulations in a retinal implant.
+Our second contribution is an efficient extension of this model which allows to parametrize the sparseness in the texture, for instance based on the measurements made on natural images.
+Our third contribution in this paper is to demonstrate an effect of this sparseness on the spike pattern of retinal ganglion cells from a diurnal rodent, the \emph{Octodon degus} as recorded \emph{ex vivo} on an electrode grid \citep{palacios-etal:14}.
+Our last contribution is to quantify the efficiency of the neural coding in these recordings and to show that the code is more reliable with a given spatial sparseness level rather than with empty or dense stimuli.
+These contributions shows that overall, the processing in the retina may be optimized to match the spatial sparseness encountered in natural scenes.
+Beyond the contribution to the understanding of the neural code underlying image representation, this may have long ranging applications, for instance for the optimal parametrization of stimulations in a retinal implant.